-- Executive Director must attend the annual NMMS Winter Conference and NMMS Summer Institute. - The Executive Director must complete the MainStreet Executive Directors Certification Program where they will receive one-time training in MainStreet Fundamentals. - Executive Directors wishing to substitute equivalent training courses, or to receive a waiver for previously-attended trainings, must obtain prior written approval from NMMS and proper documentation must be provided when courses are completed. - An Executive Director must attend a National Main Street Conference within the first two years of employment and at least once every four years to keep up-to-date on the accomplishments and innovations of other MainStreet leaders nationally. - The organization, through reimbursement or other schedule of payment, assumes the costs of the Executive Director's participation in all required trainings.
+- i.
+The Executive Director must attend the annual NMMS Conference and NMMS Institute. - ii.
+The Executive Director must complete the NMMS Executive Director Boot Camp and Certification Program where they will receive one-time training in MainStreet Fundamentals. - Executive Directors wishing to substitute equivalent training courses, or to receive a waiver for previously-attended trainings, must obtain prior written approval from NMMS and proper documentation must be provided when courses are completed.

+- iii.
+An Executive Director must attend a Main Street America's national "Main Street Now" conference within the first two years of employment and at least once every four years to keep up-to-date on the accomplishments and innovations of other MainStreet leaders nationally. - The organization, through reimbursement or other schedule of payment, assumes the costs of the Executive Director's participation in all required trainings.